SSI - Digital encoder input

 Parameters

-• delay: recovery time after each transmission, in us
+• delay: the recovery time after each transmission, in us

 void Ssi_ReadFrame(unsigned int port, unsigned int device);Code language: C++ (cpp)

-It must be called in the control interrupt routine.
+Can only be called in the interrupt routine.

 Parameters